Eumachia: Building of Eumachia

-The building as a whole is dedicated to Augustian Concord and Piety, thought to be in the image if Livia, one of the first women in Pompeii to have their own honorific statues.
-In front of the building, there are bases of what were once statues of Romulus and Aeneas.
-Paintings of the street of Abundance, where the building is located, show Aeneas leading his family from Troy and Romulus holding a Spolia opima.
+The building as a whole is dedicated to Augustian Concord and Piety, thought to be in the image of Livia, one of the first women in Pompeii to have their own honorific statues.
 In front of the building, there are bases of what were once statues of Romulus and Aeneas.
 Paintings of the street of Abundance, where the building is located, show Aeneas leading his family from Troy and Romulus holding a Spolia opima.